N8-CIR-Bede/documentation/bug/index.rst

      - Advise given in meeting re HECBioSim installation, further followed up per email.
 Documentation will be extended.
    * -
      - Test queues for faster turnaround of test multi-node jobs needed.
 Multi-node jobs take a long time in the queue, makes development hard.
-     - Recommended to use inferences nodes, which are currently idle.
+     - Recommended to use inference nodes, which are currently idle.